quiet-lab/astronvim.config/README.md

   layer, followed by N 'statements-that-evaluate-to-a-button', where N is exactly how many entries are defined in the `defsrc` statement.

-  It is also important to mention that the 'keymap' in KMonad is modelled as a stack of layers (just like in QMK).
+  It is also important to mention that the `keymap` in KMonad is modelled as a stack of layers (just like in QMK).
 When an event is registered we look in the top-most layer for a handler.
 If we don't find one we try the next layer, and then the next.

-  Exactly what 'evaluates-to-a-button' will be expanded on in more detail below.
+  Exactly what `evaluates-to-a-button` will be expanded on in more detail below.
   There are very many different specialist buttons in KMonad that we will touch upon.
 However, for now, these 4 are a good place to begin:

   1. Any keycode evaluates to a button that, on press, emits the press of that keycode, and on release, emits the release of that keycode.
 Just a 'normal' button.
-The exception is '\', which gets used as an escape character.
-Use '\\' instead.
-Other characters that need to be escaped to match the literal character are '(', ')', and '_'.
+The exception is `\`, which gets used as an escape character.
+Use `\\` instead.
+Other characters that need to be escaped to match the literal character are `(`, `)`, and `_`.

   2. An @-prefixed name evaluates to an alias lookup.
 We named two buttons in the `defalias` block above, we could now refer to these buttons using